Henvezz95/BarBeR/README.md

   - ultralytics_detector.py: loads an Ultralytics model (YOLO or RT-DETR supported) in .pt or .pth format and uses it for localization
   - yun_detector.py: runs the 1D barcode localization method proposed by I. Yun and K. Joongkyu in the 2017 paper ["Vision-based 1D barcode localization method for scale and rotation invariant"](https://ieeexplore.ieee.org/abstract/document/8228227).
   - zamberletti_detector.py: runs the 1D barcode localization method proposed by A. Zamberletti et al. in the 2013 paper ["Robust Angle Invariant 1D Barcode Detection"](http://artelab.dista.uninsubria.it/res/research/papers/2013/2013_zamberletti_acpr.pdf).
   - zharkov_detector.py: uses the deep-learning architecture proposed by A. Zharkov and I. Zagaynov in the 2019 paper ["Universal Barcode Detector via Semantic Segmentation"](https://arxiv.org/abs/1906.06281).
-The model must be a Pytorch model.
+The model must be a PyTorch model.
 The class can be used for both 1D and 2D barcode detection.
+* **algorithms/readers**: contains algorithms to decode barcodes from images.
+Usually are pipelines include a localization step and a decoding step.
+For this reason, one of the inputs is often a localizer from `algorithms/detectors`.
 * **config**: contains the .yaml configuration files for each Python script that needs a configuration file.
 These configuration files are examples and can be modified depending on the configuration needed.
 * **python**: contains all Python files, including all test scripts.
 In particular:
-  - test_single_class.py: runs a set of detection algorithms on the test set considering only barcodes of one class i.e. 1D or 2D.
+  - test_single_class.py: runs a set of detection algorithms on the test set, considering only barcodes of one class i.e., 1D or 2D.
 The test measures precision, recall, F1-scores, mAP0.5, and mAP[0.5:0.95] of all methods.
-  - test_multi_class.py: runs a set of detection algorithms on the test set considering all images.
+  - test_multi_class.py: runs a set of detection algorithms on the test set, considering all images.
 The test measures precision, recall, F1-scores, mAP0.5, and mAP[0.5:0.95] of all methods.
   - time_benchmark.py: runs a set of detection algorithms on the test set (or part of it) and measures the mean processing times of all methods.

 * **scripts**: contains bash scripts to run pipelines of Python files (useful for k-fold cross-validation)